 Graduate School with SLP, OT & PT Programs

 Study in a center of industry, energy, and medical research—and make friends with your welcoming neighbors.
-One of the fastest-growing cities in the United States, Dallas is known for its cosmopolitan arts district, international restaurants, and extensive parklands and lakes.
+One of the fastest-growing cities in the United States, Dallas, TX is known for its cosmopolitan arts district, international restaurants, and extensive parklands and lakes.
 A respite from bustling downtown Dallas, but only a few miles away, the USAHS Dallas campus is located in an upscale complex near shopping, the airport, and public transportation.
 Whether you are looking for physical therapy, occupational therapy or speech-language pathology schools in Dallas, USAHS has a lot to offer at our health science graduate school.